 Coverdell Fellows receive tuition scholarships sufficient to pay for enough credits to complete their degrees in a timely manner, two years for the M.A., four years for the Ph.D.

 Applicants for the Ph.D. program are expected to have earned an M.A. degree in an appropriate subject area, while applicants for the M.A. program are required to have an undergraduate degree in an appropriate subject area.
 The application process is the same for Coverdell Fellows as for other applicants.
 All applicants are expected to have a superior academic record.
+Fellows must also submit a signed copy of their Description of Service (DOS) upon acceptance.

 In addition to an Online Graduate Application and Online Department Application, students must submit all undergraduate and graduate transcripts, current GRE scores, a statement of purpose, a writing sample, a CV, and three letters of recommendation.
 The entire application and all materials can be submitted electronically or, if necessary, by mail or fax.
 For more detailed information visit the Application Process page.